 For Australian travellers, we recommend Fast Cover Travel Insurance

 For worldwide travellers, we recommend AXA Travel Insurance

 Places to stay in Colmar

-Colmar Airbnb is another popular option for staying in Colmar.
-The Airbnb Colmar option is affordable and often gives you great choice for a number of rooms, location and parking choices for your stay in Colmar.
-Airbnb apartments often feature kitchens and kitchenettes so you can cook.
-Check the Airbnb map above or our personal choice at the start of the accommodation section.
+An apartment in Colmar is another popular option for your accommodation.
+The apartment option is affordable and often gives you great choice for a number of rooms, location and parking choices for your stay in Colmar.
+Apartments often feature kitchens and kitchenettes so you can cook.
+Check the map below for apartments and hotels

 Weather in Colmar